 Learn how faculty can become involved and play a vital role in furthering international education opportunities with Study Abroad UC San Diego.

 Since 2008, UCSD has offered a special study abroad option, UC San Diego Global Seminars, which are 5-week summer programs (2 courses = 8 units) taught by UCSD faculty in different countries around the world.
 They are enriching experiences for both students and faculty, involving both in-class time and local excursions.
 Faculty are compensated for teaching the courses through a base salary and a benefit package (including airfare, accomodation, per diem, health insurance and other incidentals).

 We particularly encourage discipline and geographical diversification.

-2016 Global Seminars are being held in Ecuador, France, Germany, Greece, Italy, Japan, Jordan, Korea, Spain, and the U.K..
+2017 Global Seminars are being held in Australia, Ecuador, France, Germany, Greece, Italy, Japan, Korea, Mexico, New Zealand, South Africa, Spain, and the U.K..

-We are no longer accepting proposals for teaching a Global Seminar in 2017.
+We are now accepting proposals for teaching a Global Seminar in 2018.
 See the Global Seminars Request for Faculty Proposals for detailed requirements.
-Proposals were due on April 15, 2016.
+Proposals are due on April 15, 2017.

 For more information about teaching a Global Seminar, please contact Jim Galvin, Director of Faculty-Led Programs, to discuss your course proposal.